 Only ten percent of people who need addiction treatment actually receive it and by shining a light on the potential of recovery, communities can eliminate stigma and help more individuals, families and communities find healing.

-Visit the Voices of Hope project at valleyhope.org/recovery-stories to explore recovery stories, addiction information and treatment resources.
-Valley Hope’s Beyond the Valley blog provides extensive resources and information for loved ones, families and the recovery community.
+Visit the Voices of Hope project at valleyhope.org/recovery/recovery-stories to explore recovery stories, addiction information and treatment resources.
+Valley Hope’s blog provides extensive resources and information for loved ones, families and the recovery community.

 Do you need information on other recovery subjects?
 If you have a related topic you would like covered, please submit your ideas to firstname.lastname@example.org.